 Love Sun Body 100% Natural Origin Mineral Sunscreens active ingredients are non-nano zinc oxide/and or titanium dioxide and inactive ingredients contain no GMO, parabens, phenoxyethanol, nanoparticles, silicon, PEG, synthetic perfumes, dyes or animal-derived ingredients.

-Love Sun Body 100% Natural Origin Mineral Sunscreens meet the regulatory requirements of the FDA OTC Monograph System, the European Commission’s recommendation on UVA protection and the highly regarded Cosmos-standard, contain no chemical filters and are reef safe.
+Love Sun Body 100% Natural Origin Mineral Sunscreens are reef safe, meeting and exceeding the regulatory requirements of the FDA OTC Monograph System and the European Commission’s recommendation on UVA protection.